gecko0307/dagon2/README.md

 Documentation
 -------------
-HTML documentation can be generated from source code using ddox (`dub build -b ddox`).
+API reference in HTML format can be generated from source code using ddox (`dub build -b ddox`).
 Be aware that documentation is currently incomplete.

 License
 -------